montoyamoraga/shbobo-studies/notes/fish.md

+# Fish

+## Download

+As of March 2020, the newest version of Fish is available at [shbobo.net](https://shbobo.net/), as shbobo.zip.

+It is also included in the folder [original/]() in this repository.

-## Fish
+## Origin

+Let's review what expressions are.
+In lisp, there is only one kind of expression, besides symbols, the parentheses, ().
+In Shlisp, as it stands, there are Fish, and Soup, respectively denoted as () and {}.
+Fish is a DSP core expression, and Soup is a preset.
+The new version of Fish paves the way for two new types, known as Tank and Boat, denoted as [] and <>.
+They are not implemented yet, but Tank will be for listing things and Boat will be for scripting things in classical Lisp, thus the possibility for generative patches.
+Note that the previous version of Fish had randuplicate, and this has been eliminated because Tank and Boat will be bearing the burden of generating permutations of patches.

 Fish is the program (for Windows, Linux, and Macintosh) to edit and upload patches for Shbobo devices (SHNTH and SHTAR).
 With the release of the new Shbobo SHTAR, the program has received an overhaul.
 Most noticeably, the older system of tabbed soups has been replaced with a universal map of the whole file as loaded.
 Thus, soups are all visible, adjacent to each other.
 It is like a world map, and users are encouraged to use both horizontal and vertical layouts to organize their patch ideas.

 To facilitate navigation, there is a Zelda, or world map, like the Photoshop navigator, so you can click on different parts of your world and teleport there.

 ## Menu